edgedelta/docs/docs/appendices/azure-serverless-monitoring.md

 3. Set the secondary application insight connection string.

   * Provide the secondary endpoint address created in the AKS cluster ingress endpoint.
-  * Provide the secondary instrumentation key that will be used to forward the matching telemetry data to the application insight from edgedelta processor.
+  * Provide the secondary instrumentation key that will be used to forward the matching telemetry data to the application insight from the Edge Delta processor.

 ```text
 {